kristopherjohnson/lunar-cobol/README.md

 make run
 ```

 The code is intended to be compatible with any COBOL system that supports the 1985 standard.
-I would appreciate hearing of any incompatibilities, and what is necessary to work around them.
+I would like to know of any incompatibilities, and what is necessary to work around them.

 Here is an example play session: